 “Go, thought, go free and fly.”

 Jorge Isaacs, born in Cali, is famous for his work “Maria,” considered one of the most significant novels of the 19th century in Latin America.
-This novel offers a profound look at Valle del Cauca society and the social structure of Colombia in that period.
+This novel offers a profound insight into Valle del Cauca society and the social structure of Colombia in that period.
 Isaacs’ narrative extends to poetry and journalism, and his work has been translated into more than 30 languages, making him a true classic of Colombian literature.